daksh3333/Secret-Santa/README.md

 ## **Contact**

-For questions, clarifications, or if you need a hint about your recipient, contact the Keeper of the Gift-Giving Flame: **[insert your name/email/contact details]**.
+For questions or clarifications, contact the Keeper of the Gift-Giving Flame
 ---

-*"Even the smallest gift can bring great cheer to the hearts of companions."* – Unknown Bard
+*"In the giving of gifts lies the magic of fellowship, where the smallest token may forge the strongest bonds." – Ancient Lorekeeper

-Prepare yourselves, for this shall be a night to remember! 🎁✨
+Prepare yourselves, for this shall be a season to remember! 🎁✨